I saw this snippet of a recent interview with Pope Francis on Jimmy Akin’s post:

-Let’s focus on what’s important as we prepare for Christmas.
+Let’s focus on what’s important.
 How can I encourage mothers?
 How can I seek out ways to sacrifice and help a hungry child in our community or across the world?
 (And I’m asking myself here because I get very comfortable with my well-fed family and forget that tonight across town and across the world other mothers faced the heartache of sending their children to bed hungry.)

 Here’s what Pope Francis said in the interview: